mithunshanbhag/mithunshanbhag.github.io/_drafts/playbook.md

   * content: books, videos, podcasts, blogs etc
   * note: avoid renting out your time, it prevents scaling
 * relying on gut/intuition
-* fear setting
 * anti-fragility (stress to the system)
 * dates, deadlines, calendar, trello, visualization
 * not depending on others, being fully independent
 * owning a business (or a part of it or equity in it)
   * You can't get wildly rich by working for someone else and drawing a salary/income.
-* orders of ignorance
+* reducing orders of ignorance
 * situational awareness
 * small bets
 * deep work, deep focus, avoid distractions